Buckles joined the Schoharie

 Central School staff on July 2.
 He is a social therapeutic classroom

-assistance dog awarded to our school after we received the most votes in
+assistance dog awarded to SCS after the school received the most votes in

 the 2012 Samsung Solve for Tomorrow grant competition.
 He's wearing his

 training vest in the photo at left.
 Now a proud graduate, he wears a red

 Barks from Buckles

 One of the tasks I can assist with is opening doors, like I'm

 demonstrating here.
 I recently got to know the students in Mrs.

 Hallenbeck's class at the elementary school, but I didn't have to help